Definition

 ECHA Consults On REACH Testing Proposal For Amides, C8-18 (even numbered) And C18-unsatd., N,N-bis(hydroxyethyl)

-ECHA has initiated a consultation on REACH testing proposals for specific amides (EC 931-329-6) regarding reproductive and developmental toxicity, closing May 8, 2026.
-The resulting data may lead to new hazard classifications, potentially triggering stricter regulatory controls and necessitating proactive supply chain risk assessments for impacted product lines.
+ECHA has initiated a consultation on REACH testing proposals for specific amides regarding reproductive and developmental toxicity through May 2026.
+New data generation may lead to hazard reclassifications and stricter regulatory controls for these substances and related chemical categories.

 Canada Adds 2-Ethylhexyl 2-Ethylhexanoate to Part 2 of Schedule 1 to CEPA 1999 (SOR/2026-47)